- Search The Registry

 Sensationalized local media reports of the alleged rape of 19-year-old Agnes Loebeck on September 25, 1919, triggered the violence associated with Will Brown's lynching.
 The following day, police arrested 41-year-old Will Brown as a suspect.
 Loebeck identified Brown as her rapist; however, during questioning, Brown stated that Loebeck did not make an identification, which Loebeck later refuted.
 There was an unsuccessful attempt to lynch Brown on the day of his arrest.
 It followed more than 20 race riots that occurred in major industrial cities of the United States during the Red Summer of 1919.
 The Omaha Riot was denounced throughout the country.

 The arrest and prosecution of mob leaders were widely demanded.
 Police and military authorities apprehended 100 of the participants on charges ranging from murder to arson and held them for trial.
 The Army presence in Omaha was the largest in response to any of the race riots, with 70 officers and 1,222 enlisted men.
-By early October, the emergency had passed, and the Army contingent declined to two regiments by the middle of the month.
+By early October, the emergency had passed, and the Army contingent declined to two regiments by mid-month.
 The district court ordered a grand jury to convene and investigate the riots, and a grand jury was impaneled on October 8.

 After a six-week session, the grand jury issued a report that criticized the Smith administration for ineffective leadership and police incompetence.
-Army witnesses testified to their belief that more prompt police action could have controlled the riot.
+Army witnesses believed that more prompt police action could have controlled the riot.
 One hundred and twenty indictments were handed down for involvement in the riots.
 Of the 120 persons indicted for involvement in the riot, most were never successfully prosecuted, and all were eventually released after serving no term of imprisonment.